andreoliwa/nitpick/docs/defaults.rst

     inline-quotes = "double"
     exclude = ".tox,build"

-    # Nitpick reccomends those plugins as part of the style, but doesn't install them automatically as before.
+    # Nitpick recommends those plugins as part of the style, but doesn't install them automatically as before.
     # This way, the developer has the choice of overriding this style, instead of having lots of plugins installed
     # without being asked.
     [["pre-commit-config.yaml".repos]]